 Ph.D., University of Georgia

 Teaching and Scholarly Interests

-Professor Will's teaching interests include Strategic Management, Leadership, Organization Theory, and Business Ethics.
+Professor Will's teaching interests include Strategic Management, Entrepreneurship, and Leadership.
 His research interests include complexity theory, emergent collective behavior, leadership, and creativity.
 Professor Will's current research employs agent-based modeling techniques to analyze emergent cognition and emergent behavior in contexts of human organizing.

 Recent publications by Professor Will include:

 Will, Thomas E. 2016.
 Flock Leadership: Understanding and Influencing Emergent Collective Behavior.
 The Leadership Quarterly, 27: 261-279.

 Will, Thomas E. 2012.
 Enlightenment Political Philosophy and Organizational Citizenship Behavior: Contextualizing Historical Discourse.
 Management & Organizational History Journal, 7:285-302.